instadeepai/jumanji/docs/environments/cvrp.md

 the negative of the length of the path chosen by the agent.

 ## Registered Versions 📖
+- `CVRP20-v0`, CVRP problem with 20 nodes (randomly generated), maximum capacity of 30, and maximum demand of 10.
+- `CVRP50-v0`, CVRP problem with 50 nodes (randomly generated), maximum capacity of 40, and maximum demand of 10.
-- `CVRP100-v0`, CVRP problem with 100 nodes with demand (randomly generated).
+- `CVRP100-v0`, CVRP problem with 100 nodes (randomly generated), maximum capacity of 50, and maximum demand of 10.
-- `CVRP125-v0`, CVRP problem with 125 nodes with demand (randomly generated).
+- `CVRP125-v0`, CVRP problem with 125 nodes (randomly generated), maximum capacity of 55, and maximum demand of 10.
-- `CVRP150-v0`, CVRP problem with 150 nodes with demand (randomly generated).
+- `CVRP150-v0`, CVRP problem with 150 nodes (randomly generated), maximum capacity of 60, and maximum demand of 10.